jump-dev/MathOptInterface.jl/docs/src/manual/modification.md

  * modifications which change, in-place, a component of a function

 !!! warning
-    Solve `ModelLike` objects do not support problem modification.
+    Some `ModelLike` objects do not support problem modification.

 ## Modify the set of a constraint